mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ![Screen Shot 2019-07-25 at 3 51 05 PM](https://user-images.githubusercontent.com/32826912/61904220-63bb8e00-aef4-11e9-9b2c-06a4f6b62e75.png)

 Among other things, the NCP also handles the creation of NSX-T Distributed Firewall Rules when developers create Network Policies in their kubernetes clusters to help extend the level of microsegmentation available to "traditional" compute resources into the kubernetes world.
-We will walk through this workflow in detail utilizing our Yelb app deployment in the demo below.
+We will walk through this workflow in detail utilizing the Yelb app deployment in the demo below.

 ## Network Policies and DFW Rules